RC2014Z80/picoterm/docs/picoterm-conn.md

 ![RC2014 PI Pico VGA Terminal](_static/rc2014-vga-terminal-hr11.jpg)

-Extra features can still be implemented on the initial [RC2014 Pi Pico VGA Terminal](https://z80kits.com/shop/rc2014-pi-pico-vga-terminal/) by reordering the connexions on the expansion port.
+Extra features can be implemented on the initial [RC2014 Pi Pico VGA Terminal](https://z80kits.com/shop/rc2014-pi-pico-vga-terminal/) by doing appropriate connexions on the expansion port.

 ![RC2014 PI Pico VGA Terminal 1.1](_static/rc2014-pi-pico-vga-terminal.jpg)

-## Hardware Revision 1.1 connexions
+## Firmware 1.6 expansion port GPIO assignation

 The expansion connector is available just below the Pico and can be used to connect additionnal hardware.

 ![Picoterm expansion port](_static/picoterm-conn.jpg)

-On the RP2040 VGA Terminal, the connector is also available (but hardware is already connected on it).
+On the RP2040 VGA Terminal, the connector is also available and hardware (sdcard, USB-Power, ....) are already connected on it.

 ![Picoterm expansion port](_static/picoterm-conn-hr11.jpg)